The Web address of this article is

 summaries of typical surface and primary ex-mate problems;

-options for improving ex-mate relations.
+practical options and resources for improving ex-mate relations.

 If you have "an ex mate problem," see if what follows applies to your

-situation.
-Also keep any divorcing friends in mind as you read this.
+divorcing friends in mind as you read this.

 Ex-mate Relationships are Unique